 If you select tutoring for the improvement activity, the following requirements apply:

 - You must meet with the tutor at least once a week for a minimum of 8 weeks.

 - If you received a 4 on the EPI, you must complete a minimum of 10 hours of tutoring.

 - Students with an EPI score of 3 must complete a minimum of 20 hours of tutoring before retaking the EPI.

-And lastly, students who do not pass the EPI may take the TOEFL or IELTS as often as needed to achieve the minimum score required for teaching.
+And lastly, students who do not pass the EPI may take the TOEFL iBT or IELTS (academic exam) as often as needed to achieve the minimum score required for teaching.